moorepants/learn-multibody-dynamics/mass.rst

 In the prior chapters, we have developed the tools to formulate the kinematics of points and reference frames.
-The kinematics are the first of three essential parts needed to form the equations of motion of a multibody system; the other two being the mass distribution and the forces acting on the system.
+The kinematics are the first of three essential parts needed to form the equations of motion of a multibody system; the other two being the mass distribution of and the forces acting on the system.

-When a point is associated with a particle of mass :math:`m` or a reference frame is associated with a body that has some mass distribution, `Newton's`_ and `Euler's`_ second laws of motion show that the time rate of change of the linear and angular momenta must be equal to the forces and torques acting on the particle or body, respectively.
-The momentum of the particle is determined by its mass and velocity and the angular momentum is determined by the distribution of mass and the angular velocity.
-In this chapter, the formulation of mass and its distribution will be introduced.
+When a point is associated with a particle of mass :math:`m` or a reference frame is associated with a rigid body that has some mass distribution, `Newton's`_ and `Euler's`_ second laws of motion show that the time rate of change of the linear and angular momenta must be equal to the forces and torques acting on the particle or rigid body, respectively.
+The momentum of the particle is determined by its mass and velocity and the angular momentum of the rigid body is determined by the distribution of mass and its angular velocity.
+In this chapter, we will introduce mass and its distribution.

 .. _Newton's: https://en.wikipedia.org/wiki/Newton%27s_laws_of_motion
 .. _Euler's: https://en.wikipedia.org/wiki/Euler%27s_laws_of_motion